influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/selectors.md

 2015-09-08T21:54:00Z                              3.412
 ```

-The query returns two randomly selected points for each field key in the `h2o_feet` measurement.
+Returns two randomly selected points for each field key in the `h2o_feet` measurement.
 The `h2o_feet` measurement has two field keys: `level description` and `water_level`.

 {{% /expand %}}